 Mice and Lice Repellent

-One of the best and recommended ways to take care of your chickens is by providing them a dust bath filled with diatomaceous earth.
+One of the best and recommended ways to take care of your chickens is by providing them with a dust bath filled with diatomaceous earth.
 It is a natural insect repellent that defeats mites and lice that plague your chickens.

 These insects and parasites have to be in contact with the DE as it makes them dry out all because of the abrasive and rough edges of the silicon particles of the DE.
 DE attacks the respiratory system of the pests by blocking their airways.
 You can sprinkle DE onto the dust bath of your chickens or the bedding of each coop.